How to Lower Your Heart Rate While Running and Build Aerobic Base

 Another common reason for a high heart rate at an easy pace is related to breathing.

 To get enough oxygen, you need to breathe efficiently.
-This depends on the work of the respiratory muscles—primarily the diaphragm—and the mobility of the rib cage.
-If the ribs don’t move well and the upper body is tight, it becomes difficult to take a full, deep breath.
+This depends on the work of the respiratory muscles, primarily the diaphragm, and on the mobility of the rib cage.
+If the ribs don't move well and the upper body is tight, it becomes difficult to take a full, deep breath.

 That's why it's important to improve rib cage and neck mobility, reduce excessive muscle tension, and learn to engage the diaphragm.
 This allows more oxygen to enter with each breath, so the heart doesn't have to beat as fast to meet the muscles' demands.